ChigozieCO/aws-bootcamp-cruddur-2023/journal/week4.md

 source "$bin_path/db-seed"
 ```

-### Script to Allow connection to the AWS RDS Instance.
+### Script to Allow Connection to the AWS RDS Instance.

 By default our RDS instance will only allow traffic from the default security group, this is to secure our database and limit it's interaction with ecternal factors whether malicious or otherwise.

-Therefore we need to add an inbound rule to allow traffice from our IDE to the RDS.
+Therefore we need to add an inbound rule to allow traffic from our IDE to the RDS.

-I interchanglably use Gitpod and Github codespaces and so I will add inbound rules to allow tracffice from both IDEs.
+I interchanglably use Gitpod and Github codespaces and so I will add inbound rules to allow traffic from both IDEs.

 The first step is to save the security group id and security rule id as env vars.
 This is done as shown below: